 Bar jobs are notoriously minimum wage, which stands at £6.19 an hour if you’re 21 or over (£6.31 from 1 October 2013), and £4.98 if you’re between 18 and 21 (£5.03 from 1 October 2013).
 Try to be savvy as to where you choose to work though – if you work in a city wine bar rather than a suburban pub, you can certainly expect more favourable tips.
 If you have a friend who works in a good bar, ask them to suggest you to work there.
 Not only will you save on the hassle of looking for a job but you get to work with a friend too.

 - Work in a restaurant or cafe

 Restaurant and cafe work can be found quite informally if the restaurant isn’t part of a chain or is relatively small.
 Very often jobs will be advertised in the window.
 Again, the potential wage is the national minimum, but the tipping tendency is stronger.

 During term time stressed PhD students will send round circular emails looking for volunteers for psychological experiments, and the pay is often good.
 If you keep an eye out around the faculty buildings and university websites, there are often paid volunteer requests for scientific experiments as well.
 These can range from having your brain scanned to completing a computer test.
 Simple!

 - Be a tutor

 Tutoring can be a serious money earner – you can make up to £80 an hour!
 Plus it’s a great way for you to put your studies to good use while you’re still at uni.
 It’s also extremely flexible – you can fit it in between lectures and studying.
-Agencies such as UKtutors or Greater London Tutors will require DBS checks and a few assessments of your abilities, or you can advertise your services on a site like Schoolstrader.
+Agencies such as Greater London Tutors will require DBS checks and a few assessments of your abilities, or you can advertise your services on a site like Schoolstrader.
 Have a look at our article on making money as a tutor here.